cloudflare/cloudflare-docs/products/cache/src/content/reference/wildcard-matching.md

 <Aside type="warning" header="Warning">

 Avoid creating a redirect where the domain points to itself as the destination.
-A domain that points to itself can cause an infinite redirect error, which makes your site unservable to visitors.
+A domain that points to itself can cause an [infinite redirect error](https://support.cloudflare.com/hc/articles/115000219871#h_af6598f6-bc1c-4a4d-ac5f-538230a704b7), which makes your site inaccessible to visitors.

 </Aside>